carrotflakes/gilder/README.md

 }
 ```

-`assert_golden!` macro is similarly to `assert_eq!`, but it accepts only one argument.
-The argument must implement the `ToString` trait.
+The argument to `assert_golden!` must implement the `ToString` trait to write to the golden file.

 3. Create golden files: